redtexts/texts/aflci_1949_aspects_of_the_russian_question.md

 The bourgeois right of inheriting property is part of "Soviet" law.
 The state capitalist has the right to bequeath to heirs his share of state bonds.
-Thus, he who owns bonds posseses [sic] the right of exploitation of the workers through the State.
+Thus, he who owns bonds possesses the right of exploitation of the workers through the State.

 In addition, the position of the Russian ruling class inside the State